-Each evaporator shall be highly efficient, refrigerant-to-water, dual circuited, brazed plate heat exchangers constructed of 300 stainless steel; designed, tested, and UL stamped in accordance with ASME Section VIII pressure vessel code for 650 psig working refrigerant pressure.
-The evaporator heat exchanger shall be mounted to eliminate the effect of migration of refrigerant to the cold evaporation with consequent liquid slugging on startup.
-The evaporator shall be mounted on two layers of noise attenuating rubber isolation pads which also act as a thermal barrier.
-The evaporator shall be wrapped with 3⁄4" closed cell insulated blanket.
-The closed cell insulation s hall be provided on suction side refrigerant tubing including refrigerant-to-chiller heat exchanger to prevent condensation constructed of 300 stainless steel; designed, tested, and UL stamped in accordance with ASME Section VIII pressure vessel code for 650 psig working refrigerant pressure on the condenser.
-The condenser heat exchanger shall be mounted to eliminate the effect refrigerant migration to the cold evaporation with consequent liquid slugging on startup.
-The condenser shall be mounted on two layers of noise attenuating rubber isolation pads which also acts as a thermal barrier.
+Each evaporator shall be highly efficient, refrigerant to water, dual circuited, brazed plate heat exchangers constructed of 316 stainless steel; designed, tested, and UL stamped in accordance with ASME Section VIII pressure vessel code for 650 psig working refrigerant pressure.
+The evaporator heat exchanger shall be mounted to eliminate the effect of migration of refrigerant to the cold evaporation with consequent liquid slugging on start-up.
+The evaporator shall be mounted on two layers of noise attenuating rubber isolation pads which also acts as a thermal barrier.
+The evaporator shall be wrapped with 3⁄4 inch closed cell insulated blanket and closed cell insulation shall be provided on suction side refrigerant tubing including refrigerant to chiller heat exchanger to prevent condensation.